Colon hydrotherapy and Nutrition by Judy

 D. Animal protein 10%

 E. Red meat-harder to digest, and more constipating.
-Beef, lamb, & pork.
+Beef, lamb, buffalo.
 (Avoid pork, since it has many parasites, not always destroyed in cooking.)

 F. Chicken, turkey, fish.
-Eat only clean fish, those with fins & scales.
-Wild salmon, sardines, & wild cod are best.
+Eat only clean fish, those with fins and scales.
+Wild salmon, sardines, and wild cod are best.

 G. Dairy-constipating, not assimilated.
 Use raw dairy or substitutes with bran or flax seed.